kavijeshramgosh/unittest_and_import_structure/README.md

 __These are the only 2 runnable scripts in this repo!__

-I have also experimented with how to run unit tests on these functions using the tests stored within "tests/" using imports
+I have also experimented with how to run unit tests on these (1-6) functions using the tests stored within "tests/"

 Within "tests/" there are two scripts, one if you dont have pyproject.toml set up and another with pyproject.toml set up